Checkmate - 4/24

 "Because you need your brain and little to no conversation."

-"Ah... that's why you like it too, isn't it?"
+"Ah... that's why you like it too, aren't you?"
 Greg mocked.
 A little counterattack was fine, right?

 "Sometimes for sure," Grissom cheered, taking Greg's queen.